akim42003/braindump/README.md

 Sometimes you just want to write words without fighting webpack configs or debating which state management library will be deprecated next week.

-Built for an audience of me, deployed to a network of my apple eco system plus those pesky edge devices and my Ubuntu AI monster PC.
+Built for an audience of me, deployed to a network of my apple eco system plus those pesky edge devices and my Ubuntu cuda monster PC.